 I am writing a book about the "Pulaski Fish" to glorify her existence and let others know of the sacrifices her crew made daily to keep her at sea, defending her nation.
 She served silently, carrying her cargo of sixteen missiles and her one hundred fifty crew to and from patrol after patrol.
 If you served onboard the Pulaski I'd like to hear from you.
 You can contact me at: JDM4791@Juno.com.
 In the meantime, enjoy your visit to the site.
 Be sure to read the OVERVIEW sections and by all means, drop me a line with any questions, compliments, complaints, etc.

-25 August 2014 - Hello!
+13 March 2015 - Hello!
 If you're new to the Pulaski's web site, WELCOME!
 Tons to see and do here.
 If you are a former crew member, please be sure to sign the guestbook.
 People now have the ability to add their own photos to the galleries.
 HOWEVER - please keep naval security in mind!
 Do not upload any photos of the engine room or any place back aft without clearing the photos with me first.
-The Pulaski also has a Facebook page and a survey was conducted there to get reunion ideas and thoughts.
-Be on the lookout for a reunion-related email.
-The website has been frozen for a days as one of the files in the "Download" section had a virus.
-It was the Pulaski Screen Saver file.
-So I have deleted the file and the website should be back to normal soon.
-Upcoming reunion in October 2014 in Charleston, SC.
-Stay tuned.
+The Pulaski also has a Facebook page so be sure and visit there and say "hi."
+Be on the lookout for a reunion-related email/announcement concerning the 5th reunion which will take place in Galveston, Texas.
 Thanks for stopping by.

 Last update: 25 August 2014